Maarij/protobuf/README.md

   * Bidirectional-streaming - Completely independent for number of responses sent and returned
 * service paired with rpc keyword helps create client libraries from .proto files that others can consume
 * StreamObserver sends the response back through 2 channels: data and error
-* Channels are used to communicating with server
+* Channels are used to communicating with server's port
+*